mattaq31/GelGenie/qupath-gelgenie/README.md

 If interested in adding new features to the extension, the best way to have direct access to the source code and all of QuPath's features is to use [IntelliJ](https://www.jetbrains.com/idea/) as your main IDE.
 To start developing, follow the steps outlined [here](https://github.com/qupath/qupath-extension-template#set-up-in-an-ide-optional) to A) download QuPath's source code and B) setup everything in IntelliJ.
 Keep in mind the following details:
 - The GelGenie extension needs to be in the folder **beside** that of the main QuPath source code to be properly recognized.
 To achieve this, first clone the GelGenie repository, and then clone the QuPath repository within the GelGenie folder.
 A gitignore statement has already been added to prevent the QuPath repository from conflicting with the GelGenie repository.
 - When the above is complete, you can proceed to add the project to IntelliJ as described in the link above.
-- Finally, don't forget to add the statement `includeFlat qupath-gelgenie` to the `qupath/settings.gradle` file in the QuPath repository to enable the extension.
+- Finally, don't forget to add the `include-extra` file in the QuPath repository to enable the extension.
 - If everything has been setup correctly, you should be able to build QuPath from scratch, with the extension included within it.
 You can also use IntelliJ's debug feature to investigate issues and help with development.
 - Keep in mind that QuPath is constantly evolving, and the latest commit on GitHub might contain features not available in the current release.